nuxeo/doc.nuxeo.com-content/src/retention-management/nuxeo-retention-functional-overview.md

   </tr>
   <tr>
     <td>Based on an event</td>
-    <td>The retention period will start once the defined event occurs (after the retention rule has been applied to the document).
+    <td>The retention period will start once the defined event occurs (after the retention rule has been applied to the document).</br>
     More details on the [Focus on the retention types section](#retention-types).</td>
   </tr>
   <tr>